-For a Langstroth hive, the most common type used by beginning beekeepers, you may purchase a hive kit, or individual components which include boxes, frames, and foundation.
+For a Langstroth hive, the most common type used by beginning beekeepers, you may purchase a hive kit or individual components which include boxes, frames, and foundation.

 Foundation is what the bees will use to draw out comb.
 It can be made of plastic or natural beeswax.
 Many beekeepers prefer natural foundation as the bees seem to do better with it.

 And, of course, you will need the bees themselves!
 You can buy package honey bees and queens online, or from a local bee supplier.
-Oftentimes, buying bees locally is preferable, because you'll wind up with honey bees that are optimized to your particular micro-climate and beekeeping conditions.
+Oftentimes, buying bees locally is preferable, because you'll wind up with honey bees that are optimized for your particular micro-climate and beekeeping conditions.

 Getting stung is part of beekeeping.
 But when you have the proper protective clothing, you will get stung less often and less severely.